php-static-analysis/attributes/README.md

 - [Psalm plugin](https://github.com/php-static-analysis/psalm-plugin)
 - [RectorPHP rules to migrate annotations to attributes](https://github.com/php-static-analysis/rector-rule)

-## PHPStorm
-A plugin that fully supports these attributes will need to be created.
-Until this is ready you can get partial support by installing PHPStan, our PHPStan extension and enabling PHPStan support in PHPStorm (as described [here](https://www.jetbrains.com/help/phpstorm/using-phpstan.html)).
-You will then be able to see errors and messages related to these attributes in your code.

-Alternatively install Psalm, our Psalm extension and enable Psalm support in PHPStorm (as described [here](https://www.jetbrains.com/help/phpstorm/using-psalm.html))

-## VS Code Support
-An extension that fully supports these attributes will need to be created.
-Until this is ready you can get partial support by installing PHPStan, our PHPStan extension and a VS Code extension that supports PHPStan (for example [this one](https://github.com/SanderRonde/phpstan-vscode)).
-When you enable the extension you will be able to see errors and messages related to these attributes in your code.

-Alternatively install Psalm, our Psalm extension and a VS Code extension that supports Psam (for example [this one](https://github.com/psalm/psalm-vscode-plugin))

 ## Example

 In order to show how code would look with these attributes, we can look at the following example.
 This is how a class looks like with the current annotations: